mout/mout/doc/string.md

 ## replace(str, search, replacement[, caseInsensitive]):String

 Replaces `search` characters found in `str`, and replace them by `replacement`.
-If `caseInsesitive` is truthy, the a case insensitive search is made.
+If `caseInsesitive` is truthy, then a case insensitive search is made.

 ### Example